Ford CEO History

 © History Oasis

-Harold "Red" Poling took the reins as CEO in the midst of a recession in 1990.
+Harold "Red" Poling took over during a recession in 1990.

 Poling placed greater emphasis on product quality, particularly through supplier partnerships to improve manufacturing processes.